Sweet Potato Spoonbread

 Serving Size: 8

 Spoonbread is a wonderfully old-fashioned dish that should not be relegated to the tables of old-fashioned cooks.
 It’s a perfect holiday side, a pudding-esque interpretation of grits, a softer version of cornbread, perfection alongside a roast of any kind.
+I didn’t grow up with it (it’s enjoyed most in the South of the U.S., and probably has roots in Native American cooking) but I’m definitely bringing it into the family repertoire now!

 It’s got the slightest hint of sweetness thanks to the maple syrup (and, you know, the sweet potatoes), but remains firmly a savory side dish.
-You could absolutely add a bit of nutmeg, cinnamon, and/or a bit more cloves to this for more autumnal flavor, but I happen to like the way the sweet potato’s natural flavor carries this dish, so I leave it largely unseasoned, with just a touch of cayenne and cloves.
+You could absolutely add a bit of nutmeg, cinnamon, and/or a bit more cloves to your spoonbread for more autumnal flavor, but I happen to like the way the sweet potato’s natural flavor carries this dish, so I leave it largely unseasoned, with just a touch of cayenne and cloves.

 I can’t think of a lovelier Thanksgiving side dish.
 It’s a winner alongside a roasted turkey.

+But don’t stop there.
+Sweet potato spoonbread would turn a roast chicken into a feast, with just a green salad to round things off.
+Maybe even a rotisserie chicken, carted home from the supermarket.
 Who says you have to make the whole meal?
 You are busy, I know.
 I love the concept of going “havlsies” with a meal – make the side dishes, buy the main course.
 Make the main course, pick up a few sides from the market or that cute specialty food store that has such a great display of salads.

 When the spoonbread first comes out of the oven it will be lovely and puffed.
 It will settle fairly quickly, and that’s ok – it’s not mean to be served like a soufflé, where time is of the essence.
 If you can get it to the table straight from the oven when it is at its most majestic, great, but really by the time you serve it up it will have settled into its delicious self anyway.
+And yes, serve it hot, but second helpings at room temperature are delicious.

 Sweet Potato Spoonbread